JetBrains/phpstorm-workshop/README.md

     ``wget https://github.com/JetBrains/phpstorm-workshop/archive/docker.zip``

 ## Getting Started
-Most exercises require having Docker containers running.
+Most exercises not related to Editor require having Docker containers running.

 Before you start you need to:

 1. Update `XDEBUG_CONFIG` variable in `docker-compose.yml` with your IP address.
 That is necessary for Web Debugging.

     To get the right IP address that is available from Docker please use one of the following command:

     * Windows:  execute `ipconfig` and copy ip from `DockerNAT` interface from `IPv4 Address` field
     * macOS: execute `ifconfig en0` and copy IP from `inet` field
     * Linux: execute `ifconfig docker0` and copy ip from `inet addr` field